Choose Excellence with an MA in Clinical Mental Health Counseling

 According to the American Counseling Association, “Professional counseling is a professional relationship that empowers diverse individuals, families, and groups to accomplish mental health, wellness, education, and career goals.
 Counselors work with clients on strategies to overcome obstacles and personal challenges that they are facing.”
 The practice of professional counseling is regulated by the states and territories in the United States, defining the scope of practice for counselors.

-As a professional counselor, you can provide psychotherapy, assessment, consultation, research, supervision, education and training.
+As a professional counselor or LMHC, you can provide psychotherapy, assessment, consultation, research, supervision, education, and training.

 Choose Real-World Learning with Experiential Education

-Field placement is a transformational aspect of our educational model.
-In your Practicum experience, you will begin by shadowing and observing mental health professionals.
-When you are ready, you will join in performing intakes, co-leading groups, participating in milieu therapy, and in some cases, conducting individual therapy sessions by the end of the second semester.
+Field placement is a transformational aspect of our educational model for the Clinical Mental Health Counseling degree.
+In your practicum experience, you will begin by shadowing and observing mental health professionals.
+When you are ready, you will join in performing intakes, co-leading groups, participating in milieu therapy, and in some cases, conducting individual therapy sessions by the end of your second semester.

-The field placement experience includes small Clinical Seminars with a Faculty Supervisor.
-There is a maximum of 8 students in each seminar course.
+The field placement experience includes small clinical seminars with a faculty supervisor and maximum of eight students.
 The faculty supervisor maintains close contact with your site supervisor to ensure you have the best education and skills training on-site and in the classroom.

 "In a world where mental health services are increasingly needed, choosing this career means that you become an integral part of creating a better society.
 You will use your assessment and counseling skills to bring clarity to situations and to help others become empowered to change their own lives and the lives of others." —Nilda M. Laboy, PsyD, Chair, Counseling and Behavioral Health Department